 In Vitro Fertilization and Assisted Hatching

 In simplest terms, in vitro fertilization (IVF), is the process of fertilizing a woman’s egg outside of her body in a laboratory.
 Once fertilization occurs, the newly formed embryo is placed inside the mother’s uterus and allowed to follow its natural life course.
-We perform IVF, along with IntraCytoplasmic Sperm Injection (ICSI) and Assisted Hatching (AH), at our Arizona fertility clinic near Phoenix.
+We perform IVF, along with IntraCytoplasmic Sperm Injection (ICSI) and Assisted Hatching (AH), at our fertility clinic near Phoenix, serving communities throughout Arizona.

 Candidates for IVF